PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 ##### `phase`

-This is the current phase of Frugal :
+This is the current phase of Frugal:

 - `"build"` if the method was called during build time
 - `"refresh"` if the method was called at request time (either for a page refresh or a generation just in time)